larsonjj/generator-yeogurt/app/templates/src/shared/_styles/README.md

 # Styles

-This "Styles" folder is designated for all of your global javascript files.
+This "Styles" folder is designated for all of your global stylesheet files.
 The key file in this folder is `main` as it is designated as your bootstrapping file (intializes/imports all your stylesheets) and is included in the `base.jade` file

 ## Adding third-party stylesheet libraries